swissquote/crafty/docs/05_Packages/05_crafty-preset-typescript/TypeScript_Features.md

 function area(s: Shape) {}
 ```

-You can also use it to validate values and not just types :
+You can also use it to define strict values, more precise than `string` :

 ```typescript
 function direction(k: "left" | "right") {